 The main draw back is that they are slightly less powerful with less peek torque from a dead stop.

 AC 3 Phase motors are pretty new on vehicles even tho the motors have been around in factories for decades, the main reason is that AC motors that you want to vary the speed of require a speed controller that is also an alternating current inverter with a 3 phase output.
+You can check these reviews to get more information about them.

 3 Phase motors tend to be some of the most efficient, many of the 3 phase speed controllers also offer regenerative braking, so if you want to get the most miles per charge they are a great choice, the biggest disadvantage is the motor and speed controller combination also tend to be the most expensive of any option.